 Further options to consider are the chances that your father may create future debts.
 If he does, the property might have to be sold to pay those debts.
 In that case, paying a higher Capital Gains Tax is better than receiving no inheritance at all.

 You father may also want to consider transferring the rental property into a protective irrevocable trust for you during his lifetime or through his Will at death.
-Ether way, the trust could be designed to shelter the property from your future legal problems, such as divorce, bankruptcy and creditors.
+Either way, the trust could be designed to shelter the property from your future legal problems, such as divorce, bankruptcy, and creditors.
 A protective trust might also help your father feel more comfortable that the property will pass to his grandchildren at your death.